A New Approach to Defining Cochain Complexes for Dendriform and Pre-Lie Algebras: Right Perm algebras and pre-associative algebras

-\begin{definition}[\cite{Loday}] A representation of a pre-associative algebra $B$ on a vector space $N$ is defined as two left actions and two right actions satisfying nine obvious identities similar to those in Definition \ref{defn:Pre-As}. \end{definition} The notion of a cohomology for pre-associtive algebras was proposed by \cite{Das}.
-In this section, we recall the original definition which is quite tecnical.
-In the next section, we will present a simpler and more universal approach.
+\begin{definition}[see \cite{Loday}] A representation of a pre-associative algebra $B$ on a vector space $N$ is defined as two left actions and two right actions satisfying nine obvious identities similar to those in Definition \ref{defn:Pre-As}. \end{definition} The notion of a cohomology for pre-associative algebras was proposed by \cite{Das}.
+In this section, we recall the original definition which is quite technical.
+In Section~3, we show that when \(A\) is a free Perm algebra, there exists an injective cochain map